arpitraj11/SpringBootProjects/UserManagement/Readme.md

 # User-Management-System

 ### Project
--It is a user management application built using Spring Boot and Lombok.
+-It is a user management application built using Spring Boot Lombok and Validation.

 ### Tech Stack Used
 * Java